Greg0109/ForwardNotifier/README.md

 You can also use your local ip instead of a hostname

-**The default iOS password for SSH is "alpine" but you should definitely change your iOS password**
+**The default iOS password for SSH is "alpine" but you should definitely change your SSH password**

 # ForwardNotifier sender setup
 Steps: